maikeulb/Bloggy/README.md

-# Friend Meet Friend
+# Bloggy

-Restful API backend for a mini blog engine with token-based authentication (using JWTs).
+Restful API backend for a mini blog engine.
+Features include token-based authentication (using JWTs + Authorization headers) and swagger.

 Technology
 ----------